LATINO BOOK REVIEW

 Hermosa | Yesika Salgado

-In the poetry collection “Hermosa”, Yesika Salgado brings forth a life in multitudes as she writes about her home of Los Angeles, lingering love, the healing power of friendship, childhood memories brought into the stark light of adulthood, complicated deaths of people Continue reading...
+In the poetry collection “Hermosa”, Yesika Salgado brings forth a life in multitudes as she writes about her home of Los Angeles, lingering love, the healing power of friendship, childhood memories brought into the stark light of adulthood, complicated deaths Continue reading...
 12/6/19

 1923 | José Ernesto

 1.9.2.3. is a river of memories that runs deep within the speaker's veins.
 The Spanish poetry collection by the Puerto Rican author, José Ernesto, is a warm and at times painful ode to his family—those who have passed away and those who are still with him.
-The poems included Continue reading...
+The poems Continue reading...
 5/7/19

 Frank Varela | Diaspora: Selected and New Poems